byoda/byoda-python/README.md

 This repo hosts the reference implementation (in Python) of the Byoda directory server, a generic 'service' server and the data pod.
 For more information about Byoda, please go to the [web site](https://www.byoda.org/)

 ## Status
 This is alpha-quality software.
 The only user interface available is curl.
-The byoda.net network is running, the Address Book proof-of-concept service is running and you can install the data pod on a VM in AWS, Azure or GCP or on a server in your home.
-Work is yet to be done to enable web-browsers to call the APIs on the pod and to improve the support for complex data structures in the data contract.
+The byoda.net network is running, a proof-of-concept service 'Address Book' is up and running and you can install the data pod on a VM in AWS, Azure or GCP or on a server in your home.

 ## Getting started with the data pod
 There are two ways to install the pod: